M. S. Bhaskar: Career

 Bhaskar, who hails from Muthupettai, near Pattukkottai was born and brought up in Nagapattinam.
 He was a part of a Tamil drama troupe 'Society for New Drama' which performed modern theatrical plays in Tamil Nadu.
 To supplement his income, Bhaskar also worked as an LIC agent for a brief period.
 Bhaskar acted in a number of other troupes including Nungambakkam Boys Kondatum and also worked in All India Radio and Doordarshan.
 Before acting, he worked in a toothpaste company.

 During this period, Bhaskar began as a dubbing artist especially for dubbing Telugu films into Tamil where he spoke the comedian's lines.
 He also dubs English language films into Tamil for Sun TV.

 When the dramatic society ended in 1992, Bhaskar began working in tele-serials on DD1 and DD2 including Nam Kudumbam and Vizhudugal, before he played roles in Ganga Yamuna Saraswati and in 1999 teleserial Mayavi Marichan which also starred Thadi Balaji in the lead role.
 He then landed a role in the comedy series Chinna Papa Periya Papa, in which he played the role of a and brother-in-law and in Senior Junior, Selvi and Arasi.

 Bhaskar made his film début in 1987, enacting a small role in the film Thirumathi Oru Vegumathi.
 This was followed by several films in the 1990s, in which he appeared in very minor or small roles.
 He then appeared in supporting roles for the films Engal Anna (2004), Sivakasi (2005), Dharmapuri (2006), Mozhi (2007), Sivaji: The Boss (2007), Sadhu Miranda (2008), Santosh Subramaniam (2008), Dasavathaaram (2008) and 8 Thottakkal (2017).
 For his role in director Radha Mohan's Mozhi, he won him his Tamil Nadu State Film Award for Best Character Artiste (Male).
 In the movie Malaysia to Amnesia (2021), he collaborated with Radha Mohan for the seventh time.
 M. S. Bhaskar, whose outing here proves yet again that he is a multi-purpose actor with an ability to pull off comedy easily.
 In 2023, Bhaskar delivered a resounding performance in Parking.
 He won Ananda Vikatan Cinema Award for Best Villain.
 Later, Bhaskar received the Best Supporting Actor at the National Film Awards for this film.

 Personal life

 His elder sister Hemamalini is also a dubbing artist.

 His daughter Ishwarya is a dubbing artist in the Tamil film industry for leading actresses.
-His son Aadithya Bhaskar is also and actor and made his debut portraying younger version of Vijay Sethupathi's character in 96 (2018).
+His son Aadithya Bhaskar is also an actor and made his debut portraying younger version of Vijay Sethupathi's character in 96 (2018).